tamatebox/satipatthana-framework/README.md

 ![Python](https://img.shields.io/badge/Python-3.12%2B-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

-**Samadhi Model** is a novel **recursive attention architecture** designed not for traditional "sequence prediction (Next Token Prediction)" seen in generative AI, but for "extracting the essential structure" and "stabilizing the internal state" of the subject.
+**Samadhi Framework** is a modular **recursive attention architecture** designed not for traditional "sequence prediction (Next Token Prediction)" seen in generative AI, but for "extracting the essential structure" and "stabilizing the internal state" of the subject.

 It engineeringly implements a vertical deepening of information (quiet insight) rather than horizontal expansion (talkative generation).

+Now evolved into a **Meta-Framework**, it allows you to compose **Adapters** (Input), **Vitakka** (Search), **Vicāra** (Refinement), and **Decoders** (Output) to apply this convergence philosophy to any domain—Tabular, Vision, Time Series, and NLP.

 ---

 ## 🧘 Concept & Philosophy

 Modern LLMs (Transformers) have a "divergent" nature, generating tokens one after another by riding the waves of probability distributions.
-In contrast, the **Samadhi Model** is a "convergent" model that transitions its state towards a dynamical system\'s attractor (fixed point).
+In contrast, **Samadhi** is a "convergent" engine that transitions its state towards a dynamical system's attractor (fixed point).

 It implements the process of meditative concentration (Samadhi) in Buddhist psychology as the following engineering modules: